hjalmers/generator-reno/README.md

-    grunt         #Runs tests, and copies files to build/ folder grunt test    #Run headless unit tests using PhantomJS. grunt build   #Copies files to build/ folder
+    grunt         #Runs tests, and copies files to build/ folder grunt test    #Run headless unit tests using PhantomJS. grunt build   #Copies files to build/ folder grunt watch	  #Builds, run tests whenever files are changed.
+                  #It also starts the http-server

 Yeoman Subgenerators
 -------------